nxcc/Jsoner/README.md

 ## Usage

-To use JSONer, first think of a resource you want to access.
+To use Jsoner, first think of a resource you want to access.
 We will use `/person/42`, which will return

     {